Alexis97/OpenGLTutorial/README.md

     In this example, `GL_TRIANGLES` tells the function to draw lines between every three points.
 It starts from the beginning of VAO and renders 3 vertices.
     Although `GL_TRIANGLES` is the easiest and most commonly used, there are other kinds of primitives, including points, lines, polygons, etc.

-c.
-Check and call events and swap the buffers
+3. Check and call events and swap the buffers
     ```
     glfwSwapBuffers(window);
     glfwPollEvents();